10 Oblique Exercises for a Strong Core

 Killer Obliques Exercises

-While we love a good ab workout, a killer core isn't just about a flat stomach.
-Whittling your middle also means paying attention to your sides, or, more specifically, your obliques.
-Strong obliques will make your waist appear slimmer, improve your posture, support your lower back, and make your clothes fit even better.
+While we love a good abs workout, a killer core isn't just about a flat stomach.
+(See: Why It's Important to Have a Strong Core) That also means paying attention to your sides, or, more specifically, your obliques.
+Strong obliques (built by an oblique workout like the one below) will improve your posture, support your lower back, and make you feel tightened up all around your midsection.
 Plus, cut-outs and crop tops are still holding strong in the fashion world—and they're perfect for showing off chiseled obliques.

 But crunches won't do you any favors here.
-We tapped trainers with sick abs from across the country to share their best oblique exercises.
+We tapped trainers with sick abs from across the country to share their best oblique workout moves.
 (Also try these 4 Oblique Exercises from J.Lo's Trainer.)
 Get ready to sweat!

 How it works: Perform these obliques exercises once through for a killer obliques workout, or pick your favorite and work them into your regular routine.

-You'll need: a 12-15 lb kettlebell, Plyo box or another elevated surface, set of 5-10 lb weights.
-Optional: small exercise ball.
+You'll need: a 12- to 15-pound kettlebell, Plyo box or another elevated surface, set of 5-10 lb weights.
+Optional: small exercise ball (which you can also use for these advanced abs and obliques exercises).

-“This exercise not only tones those obliques but also gets your heart rate up by adding some cardio, which will help you shed extra layers and reveal your waistline faster,” says Jenn Seracuse, director of Pilates at FLEX Studios (and the model demonstrating these oblique exercises).
+“This exercise not only tones those obliques but also gets your heart rate up by adding some cardio, which will help you shed extra layers and reveal your waistline faster,” says Jenn Seracuse, director of Pilates at FLEX Studios (and the model demonstrating these oblique workout moves).

 A. Start in on all fours with knees underneath the hips and wrists underneath shoulders.
 Exhale to engage the abs and lift the knees to a hover off the mat.